raybon254/SHOPPING_STORE/README.md

     ```
     This command will install all the necessary packages and libraries listed in the `package.json` file.

-## 🚀 Usage

-To run the Shopping Store in development mode, follow these instructions:

-1.  **Start the Development Server:** In your project directory, run the following command to start the React development server:
+4.  **Start the Development Server:** In your project directory, run the following command to start the React development server:
     ```bash
     npm run dev
     ```
-    This will typically start the front-end application on a local development server.
+    This will typically start the front-end application on a local development server (usually `http://localhost:3000`).

-2.  **Start the Mock Backend:** Open a new terminal window and navigate to the project directory again.
+5.  **Start the Mock Backend:** Open a new terminal window and navigate to the project directory again.
 Then, run the following command to start the JSON Server, which serves as a mock backend for this project:
     ```bash
-    json-server --watch db.json
+    json-server --watch db.json --port 3000
     ```
-    This command will start a simple REST API based on the data in the `db.json` file.
+    This command will start a simple REST API based on the data in the `db.json` file, ensuring it runs on port 3000 to align with the frontend's default API calls.

-3.  **Open in Your Browser:** Once both servers are running, you can open your web browser and navigate to the address provided by the React development server (usually `https://json-server-1-c3fk.onrender.com` or a similar address).
+6.  **Open in Your Browser:** Once the front-end server is running, open your web browser and navigate to the address provided by the React development server (usually `http://localhost:3000`).
 You should now be able to see and interact with the Shopping Store website.

 ## 🤝 Contributing